forward/capify-ec2/readme.md

 :project_tag: "YOUR APP NAME"
 ```

-Finally, add the gem to your 'deploy.rb':
+Finally, add the gem to your `deploy.rb`:

 ```ruby
 require "capify-ec2/capistrano"